fbpx

 People for Research

 People for Research are constantly recruiting people to take part in paid market research studies.
-Pre-Covid these often took place in large cities, but nowadays most are done remotely over the phone or the internet.
+Some of these take place in large cities such as London and Bristol, but many are done remotely over the phone or online.

 But the best thing about PfR studies is that they are fairly (and sometimes generously) recompensed – usually in cash, though sometimes in Amazon vouchers.